Declares a storage location of a specified data type and names the location so that it can be referenced.

 Declare a cursor.

-DECLARE CURSOR cursor_name IS SELECT column1, column2 FROM table_name WHERE condition_name;Use the
+DECLARE CURSOR cursor_name IS SELECT column1, column2 FROM table_name WHERE condition_name;After a cursor is declared, you can execute the

-OPENstatement to open the declared cursor.OPEN cursor_name;Use the
+OPENstatement to open it.OPEN cursor_name;You can execute the

-CLOSEstatement to close the cursor to release the occupied database resources.CLOSE cursor_name;In this example,
+CLOSEstatement to close it and release the database resources.CLOSE cursor_name;In the example above,